Peptic ulcers are single or multiple open sores affecting the mucous membranes of stomach lining and/or the lining of the intestines.

 - Vomiting blood or substances that look like coffee grounds

-As this may indicate that the ulcer has perforated, which requires immediate medical treatment
+This may indicate that the ulcer has perforated, which requires immediate medical treatment.

-Helicobacter Pylori Infection – Up to 80% of peptic ulcers are associated with infection by the bacterium Helicobacter pylori.
-These bacteria make a home in the upper parts of the digestive system by attach to the mucosal lining.
-Once in residence release a substance called urease that damages the intestinal lining allowing digestive juices to corrode the intestinal wall, forming an ulcer.
-If you have a stomach ulcer you might like to consider A Helicobacter Pylori Test since many stomach ulcer cases resolve once this bacterium has been identified and eradicated.
+Helicobacter pylori infection: up to 80% of peptic ulcers are associated with infection by the bacterium Helicobacter pylori.
+These bacteria make a home in the upper parts of the digestive system and attach to the mucosal lining.
+They release a substance called urease that damages the intestinal lining, allowing digestive juices to corrode the intestinal wall and forming an ulcer.

-Regular use of painkillers – Some medicines, called non-steroidal anti-inflammatory drugs (NSAIDs), can cause peptic ulcers.
-Examples of these medicines include aspirin, ibuprofen, naproxen and diclofenac.
-If you regularly use these kinds of medication you could increase your chances of getting a stomach ulcer, so it advisable to try and address the underlying condition.
-This is something you could discuss with your doctor and with the help of Smart Nutrition.
+Regular use of painkillers: medicines such as non-steroidal anti-inflammatory drugs (NSAIDs) can cause peptic ulcers.
+Common medications such as aspirin, ibuprofen, naproxen and diclofenac include NSAIDs.
+Regular use can increase your chances of getting a stomach ulcer, so it’s advisable to address the underlying condition.
+Once discussed with your doctor, Smart Nutrition can support you with diet and lifestyle advice.

-Poor diet/lifestyle – Smoking and a diet high in fatty fried foods, sugar, coffee, alcohol, acidic and spicy foods can lead to over acidity.
-This can predispose you to a stomach ulcer or greatly exacerbate an existing condition.
-Why not Book A Consultation with Smart Nutrition as it is a great way to find out the best foods to eat, those to avoid and to learn how to put together ulcer friendly menus.
-We would also be able to suggests supplements that can help to sooth and help the intestinal lining, speeding the road to recovery.
+A consultation with Smart Nutrition is a great way to find out the best foods to eat, those to avoid and to learn how to put together ulcer-friendly menus.
+We can also suggest supplements to help to soothe the intestinal lining, speeding the road to recovery.